-30. Personnel
+xxx.
+Personnel

 - Analyst Tracking ID: There is a system which tracks the identity of the testing staff member.
 The test date/time can be established.
 This is accomplished by electronic tracking or use of name/signature noted with POC results. - Job Description: All staff members that perform POCT must have a job description statement that outlines POC accountabilities.
-For example, "Performs and maintains competency for point of care testing as assigned, ensuring compliance with AHWFB policies and applicable state and federal regulations." - Employee Training and Competency Assessment: Current regulatory standards will be followed. - A copy of diploma or transcript must be on file for each staff member that performs non-waived point of care testing.
-Staff members will not be allowed to perform POC testing until education documentation is confirmed. - Individuals that have received all of their education outside of the United States must have documented education equivalency in their personnel file. - Records will be maintained, documenting that all staff have satisfactorily completed initial training on all instruments/methods applicable to their designated job.
-The records will show that training specifically applies to the testing performed by each individual. - Training documentation, regarding specimen collection techniques will be maintained. - Retraining and reassessment of competency must occur when problems are identified with employee performance. - Testing personnel are required to score at least 80% correct on written competency assessment and must be deemed 'competent and can perform independently' on the competency observation. - Competency may only be assessed by an authorized individual meeting the qualifications of Technical Consultant, per regulatory requirements. - Competency will be assessed at the following intervals: - Following training and before the staff member performs patient testing - During the first year of an individual's duties (semiannually) - After an individual has performed his/her duties for one year annually - Elements of 6 Month and Annual Competency: - Direct observation of routine patient test performance, including, as applicable, patient identification and preparation and specimen collection, handling, processing and testing - Monitoring the recording and reporting of test results, including, as applicable, reporting critical results - Review of intermediate test results or worksheets, quality control records, proficiency testing results, and preventive maintenance records
+For example, "Performs and maintains competency for point of care testing as assigned, ensuring compliance with WFBH policies and applicable state and federal regulations." - o Employee Training and Competency Assessment: Current regulatory standards will be followed. - A copy of diploma or transcript must be on file for each staff member that performs non-waived point of care testing.
+Staff members will not be allowed to perform POC testing until education documentation is confirmed. - o Individuals that have received all of their education outside of the United States must have documented education equivalency in their personnel file. - Records will be maintained, documenting that all staff have satisfactorily completed initial training on all instruments/methods applicable to their designated job.
+The records will show that training specifically applies to the testing performed by each individual. - o Training documentation, regarding specimen collection techniques will be maintained. - Retraining and reassessment of competency must occur when problems are identified with employee performance. - Testing personnel are required to score at least 80% correct on written competency assessment and must be deemed 'competent and can perform independently' on the competency observation. - Competency may only be assessed by an authorized individual meeting the qualifications of Technical Consultant, as defined by CLIA 42 CFR §493.1411. - Competency will be assessed at the following intervals: - Following training and before the staff member performs patient testing - During the first year of an individual's duties, competency must be assessed at least semiannually. - After an individual has performed his/her duties for one year, competency must be assessed annually. - Elements of 6 Month and Annual Competency: - Direct observation of routine patient test performance, including, as applicable, patient identification and preparation and specimen collection, handling, processing and testing

-- Direct observation of performance of instrument maintenance and function checks, as applicable - Assessment of test performance through testing previously analyzed specimens, internal blind testing samples or external proficiency testing samples - Evaluation of problem-solving skills - Competency Corrective Action: - Any user that fails to meet the competency requirements will need to be re-educated for use of the system.
-A documented remediation process shall occur: - Reeducation of the staff member by an authorized individual - Review of applicable policies and procedures by the staff member - Observation of testing by an authorized staff member meeting CLIA technical consultant qualifications - Retake of written exam with a score of at least 80% correct - The Clinical Laboratory POCT Compliance office and/or user site manager/ designee maintain training and competency records.
+- Monitoring the recording and reporting of test results, including, as applicable, reporting critical results - Review of intermediate test results or worksheets, quality control records, proficiency testing results, and preventive maintenance records - Direct observation of performance of instrument maintenance and function checks, as applicable - Assessment of test performance through testing previously analyzed specimens, internal blind testing samples or external proficiency testing samples - Evaluation of problem-solving skills

+Competency Corrective Action:

+Any user that fails to meet the competency requirements will need to be re-educated for use of the system.
+A documented remediation process shall occur.

+- o Reeducation of the staff member by an authorized individual - o Review of applicable policies and procedures by the staff member - Observation of testing by an authorized staff member meeting CLIA technical consultant qualifications. - Retake of written exam with a score of at least 80% correct. - The Clinical Laboratory POCT Compliance office and user site manager maintain training and competency records.

-31. Patient Chart Audit
+xxxi.
+Patient Chart Audit